suinleelab/MONET/README.md

 scripts/preprocess/preprocess_pdf.sh
 ```

-The PubMed portion of the training data is available at [this link](https://aimslab.cs.washington.edu/MONET/pubmed_data.pkl).
+The filtered PubMed subset of the training data is available [here](https://aimslab.cs.washington.edu/MONET/pubmed_data.pkl).
 You can load the data using the following code:

 ```python
 import pandas as pd